johansson/perjure/README.md

 # perjure

-A static blog compiler writtein in Clojure.
+A static blog compiler written in Clojure.

 ## Usage